 At individual level, the notion as specified in MNB Decree No 39/2016.
-(X. 11.) on the Prudential Requirements Pertaining to Non-performing Exposures and Forborne Debts, and at consolidated level, the notion as specified in Annex V to Commission Implementing Regulation (EU) 2021/451.
+(X. 11.) on the Prudential Requirements Pertaining to Non-performing Exposures and Forborne Debts, and at consolidated level, the notion as specified in Article 47a. of the CRR.

-- the exposure past due for more than 90 days, if the past due part is material, in accordance with the applied accounting policy, - the exposure, where it can be assumed that without realising the collateral the debtor will not be able to discharge his obligations in accordance with the contract, irrespective of whether or not the receivable is past due and the number of days past due.
+- the exposure past due for more than 90 days, if the past due part is material, in accordance with the applied accounting policy, - the exposure, where it can be assumed that without realising the collateral the debtor will not be able to discharge his obligations in accordance with the contract, irrespective of whether the receivable is past due and the number of days past due.